-- The initial condition of SSI shows slight deficit compared to last week over Maharashtra, Madhya Pradesh, Rajasthan, Uttar Pradesh and North-eastern states, particularly excess soil moisture in north-eastern parts of UP. - Initial condition on the Soil Runoff Index (SRI) explains similar trend to SSI. - Some level of dryness is expected in the following weeks over central parts of the regions such as western Andhra Pradesh, western belt of Karnataka, and middle parts of Tamil Nadu.
-South MP also shows continuous trend of extreme dryness in isolated locations. - In reference to IMD actual rainfall for India, several northern states in eastern UP, Bihar are in deficit rainfall condition which is affecting the crop productivity and advance need for State and Local authorities for better planning and coordination on water resources management.
+- The initial condition of SSI shows slight deficit compared to last week over Maharashtra, Madhya Pradesh, Rajasthan, Uttar Pradesh and North-eastern states, particularly excess soil moisture in north-eastern parts of UP. - Initial condition on the Soil Runoff Index (SRI) explains similar trend to SSI. - Dryness is decreasing in the following weeks over central parts of the regions such as western Andhra Pradesh, western belt of Karnataka, and middle parts of Tamil Nadu.
+South MP also shows continuous trend of decrease dryness. - In reference to IMD actual rainfall for India, several northern states in eastern UP, Bihar are in deficit rainfall condition which is affecting the crop productivity and advance need for State and Local authorities for better planning and coordination on water resources management.